wp-plugins/entrywizard/readme.txt

 4. Downloading the images and spreadsheet.

 == Changelog ==
+= 0.9.8 =
+* added an experimental facility for a "followup" form that displays the results of several webforms with the same layout, and allows users to add one more piece of information to each item, without being able to edit the previously uploaded data.
+* improvements to the item-list admin page: Settings for attaching images to pages are now remembered, and the selection data used for the display are shown at the top of the page.
+* improved handling of duplicate filenames when attaching images to pages.
+* in extra data uploaded by admin: allow html <b> and <br>, and some improvement in error handling.
+* removed visible empty column in webform

 = 0.9.7 =
 * fixed image files not being deleted after a failed upload from an older browser
 * fixed warning appearing on upgrade